Surčin: Geography

-Surčin is located in the eastern Syrmia region, 20 km west of downtown Belgrade.
+Surčin is located in the eastern Syrmia region, 20km west of downtown Belgrade.
 It borders the municipalities of Zemun (north) and Novi Beograd (east).
 The western border of the municipality is the administrative border of the province of Vojvodina, while the Sava river forms the border to the municipalities of Čukarica (south-east) and Obrenovac (south).

 The area of the municipality is flat and marshy as the entire southern section belongs to the floodplain of the Sava.
 Numerous smaller streams (mostly channeled) flow through the municipality, most notably the Galovica and Jarčina.
 Channeled stream Šuganica, fed by its own source, is located in the western section of the town itself.
 Other distinct geographical features are the ponds of Fenek and Živača, a large woody area of Bojčin (Serbian: Bojčinska šuma) and Progarska ada, one of the largest islands in the Sava.

 Surčin lies just south of the Belgrade–Zagreb highway, on the Belgrade beltway which is expected to allow heavy traffic from the Belgrade's urban core to move directly to the city's southern outskirts (for now, it is the only European capital with a highway going through it).
 The Syrmian section of the beltway (which separates from the highway at Dobanovci, then goes to Surčin–Jakovo–Ostružnica) is already built and operational.
 A local Belgrade freight railway runs parallel to the beltway.

 Crni Lug ("Black Grove") is a low, forested floodplain along the bend of the Sava river, between Progar and Boljevci.
 It is a patch of an oak forest.
 Crni Lug is located 30 km from downtown Belgrade and 20 km south of the Nikola Tesla Airport.
 Part of the region is organized as a hunting ground with a total area of 9.73 km2, of which 7.2 km2 is fenced.
 The venue is known for the organized group wild boar hunting.
 Apart from wild boar, European deer and roe deer are also being bred in the facility.
 There are two other hunting grounds in the municipality, Dobanovački Zabran ("Dobanovci Grove"), operated by the military, and Donji Srem ("Lower Syrmia").

 Expansion of the population of jackals in the outskirts of Belgrade began in the early 2000s.
 As their number grew, the animals were regularly reported in the Surčin area.
 In the early 2020s, the environmentalists began tagging jackals around Surčin in order to monitor their activities.